 Small claims court was created to provide citizens with a low-cost, simple process for resolving civil disputes involving small amounts of money.
 The applicable Iowa laws may be found in Iowa Code chapter 631.

 A small claims case is a civil action for a money judgment in which the amount in controversy is $6500 or less.
-An action for forcible entry and detainer arising out of a landlord tenant dispute can be brought in small claims court.
+An action for forcible entry and detainer arising out of a tenant's rights dispute can be brought in small claims court.
 In small claims court, cases are tried before a judge, not a jury, and without strict regard to technicalities of rules of procedure.
 There are easy to complete forms for small claims available on this website, with links to the forms and instrucions at the top of this page.

 Start a Small Claims Case

 To begin a small claims case, review all information regarding Small Claims provided by the Iowa Judicial Branch .
 You will then be able to choose and download the appropriate small claims Original Notice form available on Iowa Bar Association.
 Once you complete the form, you must go to Iowa Courts E-filing website, create an account to become a registered user, and file the form in PDF format.
 You must also pay an $95 filing fee.
 There may be an additional cost for having the petition served on the other party.

 Defending a Small Claims Case